paddycakes/fizzbuzz/README.md

 I have used Java 8 to implement this and attempted a functional approach where appropriate.

+Tests are written in Scala and Groovy as well as Java.

 The specification can be found in /docs/Specification.docx

 ## Gradle Build